EARLY YEARS FOUNDATION STAGE WELLBEING CURRICULUM

 10 Benefits this approach will offer your school

-1. Develop a whole school approach for growing, developing and embedding wellbeing.
+1. Develop a consistent approach for growing, developing and embedding wellbeing.

 2. Franchise positivity across your community.